oneoffcoder/books/sphinx/docker/source/runtime.rst

 Flask
 -----

 The Flask application ``app.py`` can acquire environment variables through the ``os`` package.
 We can supply the key and a default value when attempting to acquire an environment variable ``os.getenv(KEY, DEFAULT_VALUE)``.
-In this application, we get database connection parameters from the environment, and if we fail, we fallback to the application configuration.
-When specifying on which port the Flask application will run, we do not use the application configuration, rather, we set a default value of ``5000`` in the case that the environment variable corresponding to this value does not exists.
+In this application, we get database connection parameters from the environment, and if we fail, we fall back to the application configuration.
+When specifying on which port the Flask application will run, we do not use the application configuration; rather, we set a default value of ``5000`` in the case that the environment variable corresponding to this value does not exist.

 .. literalinclude:: _static/code/runtime/flask/rest-app/app.py
    :language: python